HoneybunchBuilder/toybox/readme.md

 See the github actions page for build status and a quick overview of the supported and tested configurations

 ## Additional Notes
 This project relies on semantics provided by clang/gcc because I was lazy and didn't want to write out SSE/NEON intrinsics for some basic math.
+See `src/simd.h` & `src/simd.c` for more details.

 A custom vcpkg registry can be foujnd in `vcpkg-configuration.json`.
-It is necessary for some extra patches to `mimalloc` and `tracy`.
+It is necessary for some extra patches to `mimalloc`, `volk` and `tracy`.
 I am working to get these upstreamed.

+The `CMakePresets` for `x64-windows-ninja-llvm` and `x64-windows-static-ninja-llvm` has to specify `CMAKE_RC_COMPILER` as `llvm-rc` or else it may fail if run inside of a Visual Studio command prompt.
+CMake will default to using the msvc `rc` compiler and that will cause failures only in RelWithDebInfo / Release builds.